AndreasLH/Image-Colourization/README.md

 5. ```$ source DeepLearning/bin/activate```
 6. ```$ pip3 install -r requirements.txt```

 Now everything should be setup.
-Then see the ```submit.sh``` shell script for how it is activated.
+Then see the ```HPC/submit.sh``` shell script for how it is activated.
 It should be run from the same path as the project.